-Ultrafast Insulin – Making Mealtime Insulin Better
+Ultrafast Insulin – Mealtime

 Many patients with diabetes require intensive insulin therapy to control their blood glucose, to essentially mimic the blood glucose control achieved in people without diabetes.
 Most patients inject a long-acting insulin once daily to provide their basal insulin requirements for overnight and between meals, and inject a rapid acting insulin before each meal to control mealtime or mealtime blood glucose rises.
 Alternatively, some patients deliver a rapid acting insulin by pump to provide both their basal and mealtime insulin needs.